This post may contain affiliate links. Read the full disclosure here.

 Keeping both you and your baby healthy while breastfeeding requires a proper meal plan and some guidance.
 If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 I talk a lot about protein powder for breastfeeding mothers, and recommend protein shakes for weight loss, but are protein powders safe during pregnancy?
-The short answer is yes and now.
+The short answer is yes.
 The more extensive answer is yes, protein powder is safe during pregnancy if you choose the right protein powder.
-Not all protein powders are created equal, and many of them are hiding chemicals, fillers and artificial sweeteners that completely outweigh the benefits of the added protein.
+Pregnant women need to ensure they are getting enough protein, and protein supplements like shakes are a great way to do that.
+However, not all protein powders are created equal, and many of them are hiding chemicals, fillers and artificial sweeteners that completely outweigh the benefits of the added protein.
 On the other hand, there are some amazing protein powders that offer additional nutrients, clean ingredients and lots of protein that I consider safe and effective for pregnancy.
 I’m going to walk through what makes a safe protein powder, and why a protein powder is very beneficial for pregnancy nutrition.

 What Makes A Protein Powder Safe For Pregnancy?